Blehjo/BlehNmah/README.md

   &nbsp;
   ## Questions:
-  If you need any further assistance, the contact information of the group members is below.
-Additionally, you may email gheistshell@gmail.com or visit us on Discord [@ShellGeist](https://discord.gg/sKywbh5R)
+  If you have any questions, the contact information is below.
+Additionally, you may email blehnmah@gmail.com.

   #### Bleh Seton:
   * Github: [blehjo](https://github.com/Blehjo)